hummingbot/hummingbot/documentation/docs/connectors/huobi.md

 ## Miscellaneous Info

-### Minimum Order Sizes
+#### Minimum Order Sizes

-See [this page](https://support.huobi.so/hc/en-us/articles/360000400491-Trade-Limits) for the minimum order size per trading pair.
+You may refer to [this page](https://support.huobi.so/hc/en-us/articles/360000400491-Trade-Limits) for the minimum order size per trading pair.

 ## Transaction Fees

+Huobi charges 0.2% on both maker and taker for most pairs.
+However, Huobi VIP users can also enjoy fees at discounted rate.

+No maker and taker fees for trading on stablecoins with HUSD (PAX/HUSD, USDC/HUSD, TUSD/HUSD, USDT/HUSD).

+See [this page](https://www.hbg.com/en-us/about/fee/) for more information about their fees.